EduardKuijpers/TGIF_XLD/README.md

 The end result should look like this:
 ![alt text](./Images/XLD_DefineInfrastructure.png)

+We can't deploy on infrastructure in `XL-Deploy`, we need an environment for that.

 #### Environment
-An environment is nothing more than a grouping of one or more Infrastructure `CI`s you can deploy to.
-Your environment will only contain the `TomcatInstance` `CI`.
+An environment is nothing more than a grouping of one or more infrastructure entries you can deploy to.
+In this case the environment will only contain `TomcatPetClinic`.

 1. Click on the `...` next to `Environments`, then go to `New` > `Environment`
 1. Fill in the following: